hugoduncan/hugoduncan.github.com/src/content/post/generating_source_with_leiningen.md

 features.

-This post will explain how to use lein to customise you build to generates a source file, but many of the pieces are useful to implement any form of lein build customisation.
+This post will explain how to use lein to customise you build to generates a source file, but many of the steps are useful to implement any form of lein build customisation.

 ### The Generator